AhmadFaraz-crypto/ERPnext-Installation-on-Mac/README.md

     Please add the settings below to MariaDB's my.cnf, restart MariaDB then run `bench new-site site1.local` again.

-then you have to go in mariadb shell and ran these commands
+then you have to go in mariadb shell and run these commands

       SET collation_server = 'utf8mb4_unicode_ci';
       brew services restart mariadb